 In 2016 the Oregon Legislature invested \$3.9 million for the Oregon Health Authority Public Health Division (OHA-PHD) to design, implement, and evaluate a youth marijuana use prevention media campaign in Clackamas, Jackson, Josephine, Multnomah, and Washington Counties.
-After five months, the campaign has fully reached its target youth and young adult audiences with a high level of exposure.
-There was no significant change in youth and young adult intent to use marijuana.
-Evidence indicates that the campaign has had a positive effect on youth and young adults' perceptions of the social norms around youth marijuana use and knowledge of the legal consequences of marijuana use before age 21.
+To assess the effects of the pilot campaign, OHA-PHD contracted RMC Research to conduct an independent third-party evaluation.
+Evaluation findings showed that by nine months the campaign had fully reached its target youth and young adult audiences with a high level of exposure.
+Though there was no significant change in youth and young adult intent to use marijuana, evidence indicates that the campaign had a positive effect on youth and young adults' perceptions of the social norms around youth marijuana use and knowledge of the legal consequences of marijuana use before age 21.
 OHA-PHD recommends providing support throughout the state to youth, young adults, and parents to prevent underage use of marijuana.
-In addition, OHA-PHD recommends adopting policies to track marijuana advertising, limit marijuana marketing and promotion, prohibit sale of flavored products, and maintain local control to protect Oregon's youth and young adults from the potential negative health effects of marijuana use.
-This report presents mid-campaign evaluation results; a final report that reflects longer pilot campaign duration will be available by June 30, 2017.
+In addition, OHA-PHD recommends adopting policies to track marijuana advertising, limit marijuana marketing and promotion, prohibit the sale of flavored products, and maintain local control to protect Oregon's youth and young adults from the potential negative health effects of marijuana use.
+This report presents campaign evaluation results at nine months and serves as the final evaluation report for the pilot campaign which began June 30, 2016, and ended June 30, 2017.